UK Human Resources

-- Free parking at Commonwealth Stadium parking lot during market hours (3-6 pm).
+- Free parking at the lot next to the market (the orange lot will be taken off patrol during market hours (3-6 pm).
 That means no parking pass required!

 Stop by and see us at the UK Health & Wellness table for:

 - Free recipes to help you use your produce and goods from the market.

 - Free answers to your nutrition-related questions from our Registered Dietitian available on site.

 Lexington Farmers Market